420Integrated/My420Wallet/src/components/DecisionTree/data/md/_No_hash.md

 #### 2. The transaction I’m looking for is not in this list

 * Your transaction never posted, it did not make it through.
-* Try again with a higher gas price & limit.
+* Try again with a higher smoke price & limit.